Quack4Hack/dusk_multisig_stake_tutorial/README.md

-From now all, *all* of your staking activity (stake, unstake, withdraw rewards, or transfering funds between wallets) will be done through the shielded account model.
+From now on, *all* of your staking activity (stake, unstake, withdraw rewards, or transfering funds between wallets) will be done through the shielded account model.